 The PGY1 Community-Based Pharmacy Residency conducted by NorthShore University HealthSystem in Glenview, Illinois is accredited by ASHP, in partnership with APhA.

-The NorthShore University HealthSystem (NorthShore) PGY1 Community-Based Pharmacy Residency Program is a 12-month full-time commitment that prepares residents to practice as clinical pharmacists in the community/outpatient pharmacy and diverse ambulatory care settings.
-The residency program supports NorthShore’s core mission to “preserve and improve human life” by providing the resident with skills to confidently provide care using evidenced based medicine to improve the health and wellbeing of the patients within the communities they serve.
+The NorthShore University HealthSystem (NorthShore) PGY1 Community-Based Pharmacy Residency Program prepares residents to practice as clinical pharmacists in the community/outpatient pharmacy and diverse ambulatory care settings.
+The residency program supports NorthShore’s mission to “ help everyone in our communities be their best" by providing the resident with skills to confidently provide care using evidenced based medicine to improve the health and wellbeing of the patients within the communities they serve.
 Being part of a large health system gives residents the opportunity to work in unique hospital outpatient pharmacies and diverse clinical settings including: anticoagulation, oncology, heart failure, comprehensive care, general medicine, oncology, population management, and hepatitis C. Additionally, the residents will have the opportunity to collaborate with other healthcare providers in various settings; develop viable pharmacy services; effectively manage a community/outpatient pharmacy and ambulatory clinic; advance community pharmacy practice, and educate pharmacists and other health care providers.
 The residents will have various opportunities to provide educational presentations to the patients and the community as well as participate in health screenings, vaccination clinics, and medication take back events.
-Residents will also have the opportunity to develop their leadership skills through experiences within their pharmacy management and administration learning experiences and participation in corporate and departmental committees.
+Residents will also have the opportunity to develop their leadership skills through experiences within their pharmacy management learning experience and participation in corporate and departmental committees.
 Residents will also have the opportunity to mentor and teach pharmacy students through a formal Teaching Certificate program and IPPE/APPE preceptorship.

 Outpatient Pharmacy Department and Ambulatory Care Services